hydrolix/splunk-connector/README.md

    Splunk KV store; if the scan job can't be read during this time, crash
  * Once the QueryPlan and ScanJob have been read from the KV store, transition to the SCAN phase

-### SCAN phase
+## SCAN phase
-On every node participating in the search, including the node that was the PLANNER:
+On every node participating in the search, including the node that _was_ the PLANNER:
  * Create a temporary CSV file
  * For each partition path in this node's assigned `ScanJob`:
    * Use the `QueryPlan` and partition path to instantiate a `HdxPartitionReader`
    * Get each record from the partition
    * Evaluate time range and string equality predicates
      * Note that we need to eval these predicates since `turbine_cmd hdx_reader` only does block-level filtering at best.
    * Write records that satisfy predicates to the temporary CSV file
  * Stream the temporary CSV file to stdout, indicating there won't be any more data from this worker by setting `finished=true` in the response metadata.

-## Roadmap Items
+# Roadmap Items

-### Short Term
+## Short Term
-#### KV store access
+### KV store access
 Figure out how indexers can read data from the KV store without needing login/password command line args, or stop using KV store altogether and use Zookeeper instead I guess.

-#### Secret Management
+### Secret Management
 Stop storing the cleartext Hydrolix password in the KVstore.
 Splunk has a [secret service](https://dev.splunk.com/enterprise/docs/developapps/manageknowledge/secretstorage/), but it's not clear how to access it from an external command.

-#### Non-ZK operating mode
+### Non-ZK operating mode
 Consider implementing an operating mode that still works when there's no Zookeeper, e.g. by disclaiming the ability to run in parallel

-#### Store query plans & scan jobs in ZK
+### Store query plans & scan jobs in ZK
 Consider storing plans and scan jobs in ZK instead of KVstore, so they can be garbage-collected automatically.
 Before doing this, check if object size in ZK is likely to be an issue, because plans can be large (e.g. `select *` needs the entire schema, which could be 500kB)

-#### Parallelize workers
+### Parallelize workers
 Consider allowing workers to spawn multiple concurrent scan threads, e.g. one per core?
 They would probably need to send output to a shared queue.

-#### Chunked output, no tmp
+### Chunked output, no tmp
 Write output from partition reader(s):
  * Directly to stdout, not a tmp file
  * In 50k chunks, with a request/response in between

-### Longer Term
+## Longer Term

-#### Descending Time
+### Descending Time
 Splunk normally wants searches to return later results first; consider whether we want to try to emulate this.
 I don't think there's a correctness issue here, just UX.

-#### Preserve order of Hydrolix results
+### Preserve order of Hydrolix results
-Currently, all workers are scanning partitions and sending output simultaneously, so it's extremely unlikely that the order of data as retrieved in the Hydrolix table will be preserved when there's more than one worker.
-This won't matter for some use cases (e.g. `|stats` or `|timechart`), but will not yield expected results for other use cases that are sensitive to the order of events (e.g. `|transaction` which does sessionization into contiguous time windows)
+Currently, all workers are scanning partitions and sending output simultaneously, so when there's more than one worker, it's extremely unlikely that the order of data as retrieved in the Hydrolix table will be preserved.
+This won't matter for some use cases (e.g. `|stats` or `|timechart`), but will not yield expected results for other use cases that are sensitive to the order of events (e.g. `|transaction`, which does sessionization into contiguous time windows)